 Need help identifying the cause of the problem?
 Let Ray Arnold Masonry & General Contracting assist you in determining the source of your basement moisture!
 Give us a call at 440-834-8252 or fill out our contact form, to schedule a free inspection.

 If your basement simply retains a little excess moisture in the air, a simple solution may include installing a dehumidifier.
 Options range from systems that integrate into your home’s ventilation system, to small programmable devices that you empty yourself.
-The first will require a professional installation, but you can purchase the second at most home improvement stores at an affordable cost.
+The first will require professional installation.
+However, you can purchase the second at most home improvement stores at an affordable cost.

 If a leak is to blame, you may still have access to a simple fix.
 Cracks around windows and doors can usually be repaired, problems with sump pumps can often be rectified quickly and pooling water next to your home’s foundation may simply require proper gutter cleaning and maintenance.